keeea/611_Final/README.md

 - Compostion of job titles, by position, by selected State
 - Compostion of industries, by position, by selected State
 - Compostion of remote availability, by position, by selected State

-## Goal

-* Help users understand employment market in various industries, jobs, and states.

-## Stakeholders

-* Employees seeking or relocating in common knowledge-oriented service positions.
-* Especially target at graduates who are unfamiliar with the employment market.

-## Decisions

-* Which industry to join
-* Which position to devote
-* Which state to start career

 ## Data sources